Franklin High School (New Jersey): Courses

-FHS offers a wide selection of courses to suit all types of students.
-Honors level courses in the core content areas and in the areas of the Fine and Performing Arts and of Technology.
-The school offers business and vocational programs offering training and practical application in real world situations.
-Students can earn certification in Cisco Systems, acquire television production and studio recording skills, and participate in a variety of internship and co-op experiences offered through local area businesses.
-Students may choose to attend Somerset County Vocational and Technical High School either part-time or full-time.
-There students learn the core curriculum along with various skills such as auto shop and culinary arts.
+FHS offers a wide selection of courses to meet the needs of all students, including honors-level classes in core subjects, Fine and Performing Arts, and Technology.
+The school provides business and vocational programs that offer hands-on training and practical experience in real-world settings.
+Students can earn certifications through Cisco Systems, gain experience in television production and studio recording, and participate in internships and co-op programs with local businesses.
+Additionally, students have the option to attend Somerset County Vocational and Technical High School either part-time or full-time, where they can learn core subjects along with vocational skills such as auto mechanics and culinary arts.

-The school offers an open Advanced Placement (AP) college-level courses.
-Any student can register for an AP course as along as he has completed the prerequisites.
-For example, it is not uncommon for sophomores to take AP United States History.
-The AP courses FHS has (as of the 21-22 school year) include:
+The school offers open enrollment for Advanced Placement (AP) courses, allowing any student to register as long as they have completed the necessary prerequisites.
+It is not uncommon for sophomores to take AP United States History as part of their academic journey.
+In the 2024–25 school year, AP courses offered at FHS include:

 Certain students who have completed the majority of courses in a department have a chance to take college courses in local colleges.
 In many cases, these courses will earn the student college credit that can be transferred to their college at the school's discretion.
 In the past, seniors have taken courses in Princeton University, Rutgers University, and Raritan Valley Community College.